 Is Robinhood Profitable?

-While Robinhood introduced free trading and now rely on other revenue streams, it doesn’t look like they have finished disrupting the industry.
+While Robinhood introduced commission-free trading and now rely on other revenue streams, it doesn’t look like they have finished disrupting the industry.
 This means they have some idea that profit awaits from their first-mover advantage and will lead them in the right direction.

 But they might need to get moving sooner than later after raising $200m in capital during this health pandemic.
 Especially after Robinhood outages came at some very untimely days during heavy market volatility.